margaretmf/margaretmf.github.io/teaching.md

 The top three books for children I have read are "The River", "Hatchet", and "Where the Wild Fern Grows".

-Additional books include "Mandy", "The Indian in the Cupboard", "Mr. Popper's Penguins", "Island of the Blue Dolphins", "The Secret of the Indian", "Brian's Winter", "The Return of the Indian", "My Side of the Mountain", "The Call of the Wild", "On the Far Side of the Mountain", and "Out of the Dust".

 Other children's books authors of interest include Thornton Burgess and Laura Ingalls Wilder, and "Brian's Return", "Brian's Hunt".

-Children's books on a list include: "Chasing Vermeer", "A Dog's Life", "Elijah of Buxton", "Freak the Mighty", "George", "Gregor the Overlander", "Missing May", "My Brother Sam is Dead", "A Night Divided", "Rules", "Save Me a Seat", "A Snicker of Magic", "Esperanza Rising", and "Witness".

 # Critical Reading #
 ## Tragedy ##
 * A dramatic composition, often in verse, dealing with a serious or somber theme, typically that of a great person destined through a flaw of character or conflict with some overpowering force, as fate or society, to downfall or destruction.
-* The art and theory of writing and producing tragedies.
-* Any literary composition, as a novel, dealing with a somber theme carried to a tragic conclusion.
-* The tragic element of drama, of literature generally, or of life.
-* A lamentable, dreadful, or fatal event or affair.
 * A drama or literary work in which the main character is brought to ruin or suffers extreme sorrow, especially as a consequence of a tragic flaw, moral weakness, or inability to cope with unfavorable circumstances.

 ## Crucible ##